kimntan/my-piggybank/README.md

 ## Overview

-My Piggybank is an app geared towards preschoolers to begin teaching them what spending and saving money means.
-It's a way for them to visualize how much money goes in/out of their own piggybank and always keep track of how much is in there.
+My Piggybank is an app geared towards preschoolers and grade school children to begin teaching them what spending and saving money means.
+It's a fun way for them to visualize how much money goes in/out of their own piggybank and always keep track of how much is in there.

 ### Problem